pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/add-support-for-cicd-systems.md

 ---
-title_tag: Adding Support for CI/CD Systems | CI/CD
+title_tag: "Using Pulumi: Adding support for CI/CD systems"
-title: Adding CI/CD support
 meta_desc: This guide walks you through how you can configure your CI/CD environment manually
            to surface data in the Pulumi Cloud.
+title: Adding CI/CD support
+h1: Adding Pulumi support for CI/CD systems
 menu:
     usingpulumi:
         parent: cont_delivery